 24. Marine heatwaves are periods of extremely high ocean temperatures that persist for days to months and can extend up to thousands of kilometres and can penetrate many hundreds of meters into the deep ocean.
 Satellite observations reveal that marine heatwaves doubled in frequency between 1982 and 2016 and became longer-lasting, more intense and more extensive.
-Over the past two decades, they have had a negative impact on marine organisms, ecosystemsin all ocean basins, including on critical foundation species such as corals, seagrasses and kelps.
+Over the past two decades, they have had a negative impact on marine organisms, ecosystemsand fisheries in all ocean basins, including on critical foundation species such as corals, seagrasses and kelps.
 Early warning systems, producing skillful forecasts of marine heatwaves, can further help to reduce vulnerabilities in fishing, tourism and conservation, but are yet unproven on a large scale.

 25. With future global warming, marine heatwaves are expected to further increase in frequency, duration, spatial extent and intensity, pushing some marine organisms, fisheries and ecosystems beyond the limits of their resilience, with cascading impacts on economies and societies.
 Globally, it is very likely that the frequency of marine heatwaves will increase approximately 50 times by the period 2081–2100 under the high-emissions Representative Concentration Pathway 8.5 scenario and approximately 20 times under the low-emissions Representative Concentration Pathway 2.6 scenario.
-These future trends in the frequency of marine heatwaves can largely be explained by increases in mean ocean temperature.
+These future trends in the frequency of marine heatwaves can largely be explained by ocean warming.
 The largest changes in frequency are projected to occur in the Arctic Ocean and the western tropical Pacific Ocean.